Commercial General Liability (CGL)

 Strict Liability - an example would be the improper manufacturing of packaged food

 Products coverage protects a business that markets a product.
-For example, if a toy company manufactures a product that is found to be responsible for causing injuries to children who play with it, the business would be protected by the policy.
+For example, if a toy company manufactures a product that causes injuries to children who play with it, the policy can protect the business.

 Several exclusions that apply to commercial liability coverage include: